quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part59_Subtest_3_Word.md

 ---

 #### Scientific Notation Conversion
 To convert a number to scientific notation, express it as a product of a number between 1 and 10 and a power of 10.
-For example, \( 314,000 = 3.14 \times 10^5 \).
+For example, $314,000 = 3.14 \times 10^5$.
 :p Convert 314,000 to scientific notation.
 ??x
-\( 3.14 \times 10^5 \)
-The number 314,000 can be expressed in scientific notation as \( 3.14 \times 10^5 \) because moving the decimal point 5 places to the left gives us a number between 1 and 10.
+$3.14 \times 10^5 $ The number 314,000 can be expressed in scientific notation as$3.14 \times 10^5$ because moving the decimal point 5 places to the left gives us a number between 1 and 10.
 ```python
 # Convert 314000 to scientific notation using Python
 number = 314000